Fine-Grained Access Control Marbles Sample

 - In the

-- Register a new identity with your Blockchain Platform
+- Register a new identity with your Oracle Blockchain Platform instance:

-- Create a new user in IDCS (referred to as
+- Create a user in IDCS (referred to as

-- Create a new user in IDCS (referred to as
+- Create a user in IDCS (referred to as

 Implement the Fine-Grained Access Control Marble Sample